nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

   * Expected: Prints out email of The University of Melbourne.

-* 2.4.2 Obtain invalid PU's email
-  * Prerequisites: None
-  * Test Case: `obtain tokyo university /email`
-  * Expected: Error message stating that input is an unknown university in the program.

 * 2.4.3 Obtain valid PU's email
   * Prerequisites: None
   * Test Case: `obtain The University of Melbourne /number`
   * Expected: Prints out email The University of Melbourne.

-* 2.4.4 Obtain invalid PU's email
+* 2.4.2 Obtain invalid PU's email or number
   * Prerequisites: None
-  * Test Case: `obtain tokyo university /number`
+  * Test Case: `obtain tokyo university /email` or `obtain tokyo university /number`
   * Expected: Error message stating that input is an unknown university in the program.